Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: An alternative characterization

-Conditions $(i)$ and $(ii)$ derive from strategy-proofness \citep[see Definition 3 in][]{alcalde2024strategy}.
-Condition $(iii)$ is the requirement of minimality we require by convenience.
-Condition $(iii)$ is a consequence of type-anonymity, which focuses only to the number of agents of each type of preference that support an alternative, making the identities of those agents irrelevant.
+Conditions $(i)-(iii)$ derive from strategy-proofness \citep[see Definition 3 in][]{alcalde2024strategy}.
+Condition $(iv)$ is a consequence of type-anonymity, which focuses only on the number of agents of each type of preference that support an alternative, making the identities of those agents irrelevant.

-Finally, given a collection of type-anonymous left-decisive sets $W$, we define for each $(x,y)\in r_{\omega} \cap \Omega_C^2$, a binary choice function $g_{(x,y)}$ as follows: alternative $x$ is chosen if the set of agents who prefer $x$ to $y$ coincides with some coalition in $W(x,y)$ or is a supercoalition of one of them.
+Finally, given a collection of type-anonymous left-decisive sets $W$, we define for each $(x,y)\in \Omega_{\omega} \cap \Omega_f^{C^{2}}$, a binary choice function $g_{(x,y)}$ as follows: alternative $x$ is chosen if the set of agents who prefer $x$ to $y$ coincides with some coalition in $W(x,y)$ or is a supercoalition of one of them.
 Otherwise, $y$ is chosen.
-These binary functions are called \textit{voting by collections of type-anonymous left-decisive sets}.
+These binary functions are called \textbf{voting by collections of type-anonymous left-decisive sets}.

-Before introducing the formal definition, we need the following concepts: Let $\omega(\mathbf{p}) \in \Omega^2_{C}$, we denote by $\underline{\omega}(\mathbf{p})$ and $\overline{\omega}(\mathbf{p})$ the left and the right alternative of the pair respectively.
+Before introducing the formal definition, we need the following concepts.
+Let $\omega(\mathbf{p}) \in \Omega^{C^{2}}_{f}$, we denote by $\underline{\omega}(\mathbf{p})$ and $\overline{\omega}(\mathbf{p})$ the left and the right alternative of the pair respectively.
 For each $R \in {\cal R}$ such that $p(R)=\mathbf{p}$, let $L_{\omega(\mathbf{p})}(R)$ be the set of agents that prefer $\underline{\omega}(\mathbf{p})$ to $\overline{\omega}(\mathbf{p})$ at $R$, i.e., $L_{\omega(\mathbf{p})}(R)\equiv\{i\in N: \underline{\omega}(\mathbf{p})\, P_i\, \overline{\omega}(\mathbf{p})\}$.